 PHYS 491 & 492 Modern Physics for Innovation (6 credit hours; 1st & 2nd semesters)

-LAWS 5341 Commercialization and Intellectual Property Management (3 credit hours; 1st semester)
+LAWS 5341 Commercialization and Intellectual Property Management (3 credit hours; offered fall semesters only)

-LAWS 5366 Venture Finance & Transactions (2 credit hours; 2nd semester)
+LAWS 5366 Venture Finance & Transactions (2 credit hours; offered spring semesters only)

 TOTAL MINIMUM CREDITS FOR MASTER OF SCIENCE IN PHYSICS, ENTREPRENEURSHIP TRACK: 30 CREDIT HOURS